 During your initial interview, there will be a few questions to find out more about your household to determine how Harvest Manitoba can best help you (things like number of people living together, baby needs, pets, etc.).
 You will then be directed to the closest food bank to you.

-Harvest Manitoba uses your Manitoba Health Card information to identify you from others.
+Harvest Manitoba uses your Manitoba Health Card information to identify you from others, or your student ID if you’re an international student.
 If you do not have a health card, you will still receive help.
 Let the Food Assistance contact know your situation and they will advise you of other identification you can use.

 Picking up your food